Jack Fellure

-Lowell Jackson Fellure (October 3, 1931 – July 31, 2022) was an American perennial political candidate and engineer.
+Lowell Jackson Fellure (October 3, 1931 – July 31, 2022) was an American political candidate and engineer.
 He was the presidential nominee of the Prohibition Party for the 2012 presidential election.

 Early life and career

 Fellure was born in Midkiff, West Virginia, in 1931, to Ellis Elwin and Bessie Jean Fellure.
 He attended grade school in nearby Salt Rock, graduating from Barboursville High School in 1949.
 Fellure then enrolled at Marshall College (now Marshall University), and upon graduation became a teacher.

 In his professional life, Fellure worked a variety of jobs, culminating in a position as a field engineer for General Electric, from which he retired in 1991.
 He served as a minister to a wide range of churches.

 Campaigns

-Fellure formally campaigned for President of the United States in every presidential election since 1988 as a member of the Republican Party.
+Fellure formally campaigned for President of the United States in every presidential election from 1988 to 2020 as a member of the Republican Party.
 He asserted on his campaign web site that his platform based on the King James Version of the Bible never changed.
 As a candidate, he called for the elimination of the liquor industry, abortion, and pornography, and advocates prayer in public schools and criminalization of homosexuality.
 He blamed the ills of society on those he characterized as "atheists, Marxists, liberals, queers, liars, draft dodgers, flag burners, dope addicts, sex perverts and anti-Christians."